Slow Living Books – Top 5 Books That’ll Move You From Hurried To Slow & Intentional

 Wrapping it up

 I hope this book list has been helpful to you.
 I hope you’ll find one or more of these books a great companion to your slow living journey.
 But please note that slow living isn’t about a set of rules.
-Slow living is an intentional state of mind, a place of being intentional about your day, about your life.
+Slow living is an intentional state of mind, a place of being intentional about your day, and about your life.

 I hope you’ll enjoy learning more about slow living and find meaningful ways to make it happen for you.